laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 These helpers now have constructors that expect an [Escaper](https://docs.laminas.dev/laminas-escaper/) instance that has been configured with the encoding you expect to output in your view.

 The encoding defaults to UTF-8 as it has always done but can be overridden in configuration by setting `view_manager.encoding` to your preferred value.

-#### Json View Helper

-In previous versions of laminas-view the [Json View Helper](helpers/json.md) made use of the [laminas-json](https://docs.laminas.dev/laminas-json/) library which enabled encoding of [JSON Expressions](https://docs.laminas.dev/laminas-json/advanced/#json-expressions).
-Support for this library and the expression finder feature has been removed.

-In an MVC context, it was possible, in version 2, to provide a response object to the helper.
-Invoking the helper would set the appropriate response headers for a JSON payload.
-This is no longer possible and the method `setResponse` has been removed.

 ## Removed Class and Traits